thepensionsregulator/govuk-frontend-aspnetcore-extensions/GovUk.Frontend.Umbraco/README.md

     If you do not need form validation on every page you can remove `<partial name="GOVUK/Validation" />` and insert it only on the views where it is required.

-    Note that `GOVUK/Head` imports the `/govuk/govuk-frontend-opensans.css` stylesheet for use [where 'GDS Transport' is not allowed](https://design-system.service.gov.uk/styles/typography/).
-You can choose to import `/govuk/govuk-frontend.css` instead to use 'GDS Transport', but this does not include the 'Back to top' component.
+    Note that `TPR/Head` imports TPR styles on top of the GOV.UK Design System.
+You can use the partial `GOVUK/Head` instead to use the GOV.UK Design System styles only.

 16. In `Startup.cs` add the following to the `ConfigureServices` method: